AnnikaAlonzo/DSP-1-2223-C2-Orthopedic-Rehabilitation-Exercise-System/README.md

 ```

 ## Dataset preparation
-We also provide code for creating both training and testing datasets (including global pose normalization) in the **data_prep** folder.
-See the **sample_data** folder for examples on how to prepare the code for training.
-Note the original_img is not necessary at test time and is provided only for reference.

 Our dataset preparation code is based on output formats from [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and currently supports the COCO, BODY_23, and BODY_25 pose output format as well as hand and face keypoints.
 To install and run OpenPose please follow the directions at the [OpenPose repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose).